siyul-park/uniflow/docs/key_concepts.md

 annotations:
   description: "Database information"
 data:
-  password: "super-secret-password"
+  password: "super-value-password"
 ```

 - `id`: A unique identifier in UUID format.
 UUID V7 is recommended.
-- `namespace`: Specifies the namespace to which the secret belongs, defaulting to `default`.
+- `namespace`: Specifies the namespace to which the value belongs, defaulting to `default`.
-- `name`: Specifies the name of the secret, which must be unique within the same namespace.
+- `name`: Specifies the name of the value, which must be unique within the same namespace.
-- `annotations`: Additional metadata for the secret, including user-defined key-value pairs such as description and version.
+- `annotations`: Additional metadata for the value, including user-defined key-value pairs such as description and
+  version.
-- `data`: Contains the secret data structured as key-value pairs.
+- `data`: Contains the value data structured as key-value pairs.

 ## Chart